kunle05/kunle-weather-app/README.md

 cd src/environments/environment.ts
 ```

-Include your referential api key in the environment object.
+Enter your referential api key in the placeholder.

 ```
   referentialKey: '<YOUR_REFERENTIAL_KEY>'